awsdocs/amazon-ses-developer-guide/doc-source/e-faq.md

 # Amazon SES Enforcement FAQs<a name="e-faq"></a>

 We monitor the email that is sent through Amazon SES to ensure that users aren't sending unsolicited or malicious content\.
-If we determine that you are sending unsolicited or malicious content, we may limit or suspend your ability to send additional email\.
+If we determine that you're sending unsolicited or malicious content, we may limit or suspend your ability to send additional email\.
 This process is called *enforcement*\.

 This section contains frequently asked questions about the following enforcement\-related topics: